martinfrances107/rust_d3_geo_voronoi/README.md

 * javascript -  d3-geo_voronoi/src/benchmark/sphereCanvas.html
 * rust -  rust_d3_geo_vornoi/benchmark.

-Measuring the performance of a library is compilcated, as different applications employing the library may see different results.
-Desktop and mobile perfomance may differ.
+Measuring the performance of a library is complicated, as different applications employing the library may see different results.
+Desktop and mobile performance may differ.

 There are traditionally two way of measuring increases in performance :-

 A) Speed: By asking how long it takes to perform a certain computation?

-B) Throughput:  By asking how much more work can I perfom in a given time?
+B) Throughput:  By asking how much more work can I perform in a given time?

 A and B are ideally linearly related, but often high throughput requires more memory which may increase page swapping.
-Javascipt uses garbage collection, rust does not.
-In garbage collected environments, the dynamics of a collectors behaviours may cause the figures reported by A and B to diverge.
+Javascript uses garbage collection, rust does not.
+In garbage collected environments, the dynamics of a collectors behaviors may cause the figures reported by A and B to diverge.

 Here are the results for the benchmark :-